Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 Rack – Keeps the jars off the bottom of the base to allow steam to circulate all the way around the jars.

-A pressure canner is used for foods that are higher in pH and require a temperature higher than 240 degrees to fully cook.
+Foods with a higher pH require a temperature higher than 240 degrees to fully cook or pressure canned.

 Such foods are:

 - Or any recipe that contains these foods such as stews and meat sauces.

 The National Center for Home Food Preservation recommends the following foods be pressured canned:

 - Asparagus, Spears or Pieces